 - This Dark Endeavor (Oppel)

 - Killer Pizza and The Slice (Taylor)

-as I predicted!).
-I've had a few requests recently for demons, possibly a difficult request for a middle school in the Bible Belt.
+TRENDING: Anything zombie!
+This trend has increased tremendously in the last year (as I predicted!).
+I’ve had a few requests recently for demons, possibly a difficult request for a middle school in the Bible Belt.
 Creepy ghost stories, scary vampires, and Stephen King books are still as popular as ever.

 CRITERIA FOR SECTION: Books in the HORROR section are, first and foremost, scary.
 I put all zombie books in this section (more on that in a minute), anything with scary vampires, scary ghosts, possessions, demons, etc. The covers may or may not be very scary.

-If I am on the fence between putting a book into HORROR or into another genre, I think about the most innocent little sixth grader checking out the book in a different section.
+If I am on the fence between putting a book into HORROR or into another genre, I think about the most wide-eyed, unsuspecting little sixth grader checking out the book in a different section.
 If the book is in a different section, that sixth grader does not know the book may be scary.
 Would this book keep him/her up all night?
-Would I have an angry parent calling me, demanding I remove the book because it is "too scary" for middle schoolers?
+Would I have an angry parent calling me, demanding I remove the book because it is “too scary” for middle schoolers?
 If I have any doubt, the book goes into the HORROR section.

 What is considered “scary” varies from person to person, and placing a book in a particular genre is not an exact science.
 To decide, I suggest looking at the front cover, reading the blurb, and checking Goodreads for the shelves most people filed the book on.
 If you can answer yes to all or most of the following questions, the book is most likely a HORROR book in my library: